Aromata: Ptolemy

-According to the 2nd-century Geography of Ptolemy, a merchant named Diogenes, returning from India, was driven south by a north wind as he approached Aromata.
-He sailed for 25 days with the coast of the Troglodytae on his right (west) almost as far as Rhapta in Azania.
-Citing Marinus of Tyre, Ptolemy adds that a merchant named Theophilos sailed from Rhapta to Aromata in twenty days with a south wind blowing.
-Ptolemy emphasises that these were single sailings and he does not know the average number of days to sail between Aromata and Rhapta.
-He places Aromata 6°N, while Marinus places it 4.25°N. He cites a certain Dioskoros for the location of Cape Prason, the southernmost point the Greeks reached in Africa, being "many days" beyond Rhapta.
-He then estimates the distance from Aromata to Cape Prason as 20.67° of latitude.
-Ptolemy also says that he has heard from traders that the direction from Arabia Felix to Aromata is southwest not due south.
-He places Aromata on the Gulf of Aden and not in the Indian Ocean.
+According to the 2nd-century Geography of Claudius Ptolemy, a merchant called Diogenes, returning from India, was driven south by a north wind as he approached Aromata.
+He sailed for twenty-five days with Troglodytike on his right before reaching the region of the Nile lakes, slightly south of which lay Rhapta in Azania.
+A second account, attributed to Marinus of Tyre, describes a merchant named Theophilos who sailed from Rhapta to Aromata in twenty days with a south wind.
+These accounts indicate that the reported durations reflect the actual time taken on individual voyages, rather than a fixed or average sailing time between Aromata and Rhapta.
+Ptolemy cites Dioskoros regarding Cape Prason, said to lie many days beyond Rhapta, and records traders’ descriptions of the route from Arabia Felix to Aromata as running southwest rather than due south.
+On this basis, Aromata is placed by Ptolemy at 83°00′ longitude and 6°00′ latitude, situated on the Gulf of Aden rather than the Indian Ocean.